If you are still into Apache vs Nginx comparison, this article may help make up your mind and give a bit broader look at Nginx.

 The Best Web Servers Of 2020

 First, let’s recap what these web servers are about and what’s the difference between them.

-Apache and Nginx, followed by Microsoft IIS, are the industry leaders of the web server software market.
+Apache and Nginx, followed by Cloudflare Server and Microsoft IIS, are the industry leaders of the web server software market.

 All this time the web server has been developing in terms of features, community, and documentation.
-Lots of new modules have been created to considerably extend its functionality.
+Lots of new modules have been created to considerably extend their functionality.

 Despite Apache’s solidity and trustworthiness, it does not handle high traffic loads very well.
 This is caused by the very principle of its work, i.e. spawning new processes, which leads to consuming more computer memory.
 Furthermore, it creates new threads that must compete with others for access to memory and CPU.
 Apache will also refuse new connections when traffic reaches the limit of processes configured by the administrator.